 If you are a tourist looking to book a taxi back to the airport, our host directed us to the travel app called GrabTaxiApp.
 We used this to secure our ride back to the airport.
 Taxis in Bangkok will charge 45-50 baht for a booking fee, 75 baht to use the tollway (bring cash because they ask you to pay while approaching the toll booth), and rides will cost between 300-350 baht.

 The secret is apparently out on Bangkok’s river taxis.
 Both tourists and locals alike opt to use this mode of transport to make their way around the city.
 River taxis are labeled with different colored flags.
-Boats with the orange flag are the local, cheaper taxis.
-Boats with the blue are the tourist taxis and are a lot more money.
+Boats with the orange flag are the local, cheaper taxis, and boats with blue flags are the tourist taxis and are a lot more money.

 You’ll find that tourists are opting for the cheaper option (15 baht, or ~.50 per person) making the boats very packed and often difficult to get a seat.
 The cost is the same no matter how long you stay on for the ride.
 Our apartment was located near Central Pier, a major taxi stop, sometimes making it easy to grab a seat if you time your arrival time just right.